roboticist-tav/diego_documentation/Tasks/persian_chain.md

 # The Persian Chain

 The persian chain is a baton movement of three agents on an infinite repeating loop.
-To demonstrate this movement we are going to use three drones, a charging table, and, 10 waypoints.
+Each   To demonstrate this movement we are going to use three drones, a charging table, and, 10 waypoints.

 ## Namespace